 However, it is not possible to write a single schema for the SharePoint DiffGram Data element that properly defines the DataInstance element, because the schema of the DataInstance element is defined by the SharePoint DiffGram Schema element (and varies per DataSet).
-Therefore, the schema specified previously in this section allows any content in the place of the DataInstance element complies with the schema defined in the SharePoint DiffGram Schema element, as specified in section 2.3.1.
+Therefore, the schema specified previously in this section allows any content in the place of the DataInstance element.
+Producers and consumers of DiffGrams MUST ensure that the DataInstance element complies with the schema defined in the SharePoint DiffGram Schema element, as specified in section 2.3.1.